-“Once there was an incident with myself and my colleague when we disagreed on the appropriate care plans for the patients in our wing.
-I strongly felt that even though I did not have as much experience as her, my care plans were far more suited in helping the patients recover faster.
+“Once, there was an incident with myself and my colleague when we disagreed on the appropriate care plans for the patients in our wing.
+I strongly felt that even though I did not have as much experience as her, my care plans were far more suited to helping the patients recover faster.
 Hence I felt it necessary to voice my concerns in a way that would not undermine her nor come across as confrontational.

 Subsequently, I invited her to have lunch with me.
-Our lunch made our meeting informal, relaxed and helped me build a rapport with her.
+Our lunch made our meeting informal and relaxed and helped me build a rapport with her.
 By having lunch, we were both able to exchange our ideas constructively, which led to revised care plans incorporating both of our expertise.
 It also helped me to better understand her methods, which initially I did not agree with.
 In the end, we both were aligned to our common goal of providing excellent patient care, and indeed we delivered on that through our combined efforts.”

 6) How Would You Communicate Medical Jargon To A Patient or Family Member Who Is Having Difficulty Understanding The Issue?
 Can You Provide An Example Too?

 As a nurse, communication is a crucial strength that is imperative for the job.
 For example, communicating with colleagues, senior colleagues, patients, and their families will be part of your everyday responsibility.
 However, the way you would communicate with your team will be significantly different from the way you communicate with a patient or their family members since they will NOT have the same medical expertise.
-So, when asked this type of question during a job interviewer, it’s essential to acknowledge that you are aware of the difference.
+So, when asked this type of question by a job interviewer, it’s essential to acknowledge that you are aware of the difference.
 You can mention that when speaking to non-medical individuals, different strategies can be employed.
 For example, the use of simplified language by avoiding the overuse of medical terminology or illustrating a point visually to help get the point across.
-You can also mention the importance of practicing these situations on friends or come up with creative analogies to help communicate with a non-medical audience.
+You can also mention the importance of practicing these situations on friends or coming up with creative analogies to help communicate with a non-medical audience.